peterhinch/micropython-async/v3/docs/TUTORIAL.md

  1. `func` The `callable` to call on timeout (default `None`).
  2. `args` A tuple of arguments for the `callable` (default `()`).
  3. `can_alloc` Unused arg, retained to avoid breaking code.
- 4. `duration` Integer, default 1000ms.
-The default timer period where no value is passed to the `trigger` method.
+ 4. `duration` Integer, default 1000 ms. The default timer period where no value is passed to the `trigger` method.

 Synchronous methods: